ember-cli/ember-exam/README.md

 It started as a way to help reduce flaky tests and encourage healthy test driven development.
 It's like [Head & Shoulders](http://www.headandshoulders.com/) for your tests!

+**Note: this addon is only compatible with Ember-CLI v1.13.10 and up.**

 _*As of v1.0.0 parallelization isn't ready, but it is being worked on!_

 ## How To Use